orazmyradov/bunker/README.md

 # Bunker
- My custom browser homepage.
-Very cool.
+a custom browser startup/homepage.

 # Configuration

-Here is an example of a valid Bunker configuration.
-Invalid JSON will be blocked, so make sure you get it right!
+Here is an example of a valid configuration.
+Invalid JSON will be blocked, ensure that it's correct!

 To remove the "Steam Games" section of the sidebar, simply remove the "steamGames" key.